realrunner/kaomi.life/content/post/food.md

 ---
-title: "The Power of Food"
+title: "The Power and Joy of Food"
 date: 2018-02-18T16:17:03-07:00
 draft: false
 ---